 Which are the most beautiful beaches on Rhodes?

-Our top 3: Agios Georgios Beach (our favorite beach with golden sand), Anthony Quinn Bay (turquoise blue water), and Stegna Beach (perfect for relaxing).
-The east coast has sheltered bays with sandy beaches, while the south coast has the quietest and most unspoiled spots.
+Our top 3: Agios Georgios Beach (our personal favourite, with golden sand), Anthony Quinn Bay (turquoise-blue water), and Stegna Beach (perfect for relaxing).
+The east coast has sheltered bays with sandy beaches, while the south coast has the quietest and most unspoilt spots.

 Where are the sandy beaches on Rhodes?

-The most beautiful sandy beaches are on the east coast: Tsambika, Stegna, Agathi, Glystra, and St. Paul’s Bay in Lindos.
-In the south, there are the beaches of Agios Georgios and Prasonisi.
+The most beautiful sandy beaches are on the east coast: Tsambika, Stegna, Agathi, Glystra and St. Paul’s Bay near Lindos.
+In the south, the beaches of Agios Georgios and Prasonisi are worth seeking out.

 Which beaches on Rhodes are best for children?

-Stegna Beach, Agathi Beach, and Agios Georgios Beach—all have shallow water and sandy beaches.
-St. Paul’s Bay in Lindos is also ideal.
-Tip: At the secluded Agios Georgios in the far south, you’ll need to bring your own beach umbrella and food.
+Stegna Beach, Agathi Beach and Agios Georgios Beach – all have shallow water and sandy shores.
+St. Paul’s Bay near Lindos is also ideal.
+Tip: At the secluded Agios Georgios in the far south, you will need to bring your own beach umbrella and food.

 Are the beaches on Rhodes crowded?

-The east coast between Faliraki and Lindos gets very crowded in July/August.
-If you are looking for peace and quiet, visit Afandou, Grand Blue Beach, the Red Sand Beaches, or the south coast.
+The east coast between Faliraki and Lindos gets very busy in July and August.
+If you are looking for peace and quiet, head to Afandou, Grand Blue Beach, the Red Sand Beaches or the south coast.
 Visit popular beaches early in the morning or in the off-season.
 The further south you go, the more secluded it gets!

 Are there nudist beaches on Rhodes?

 There are only a few officially designated nudist beaches.
-However, nudism is tolerated in secluded bays, especially in the south between Agios Georgios and Prasonisi or on the Red Sand Beaches.
-It is also possible to do so discreetly on the unspoiled Afandou Beach.
+However, nudism is tolerated in secluded bays, especially in the south between Agios Georgios and Prasonisi, or at the Red Sand Beaches.
+It is also possible discreetly on the quieter stretches of Afandou Beach.

 Which beaches on Rhodes are sheltered from the wind?

-The east coast of Rhodes is sheltered from the wind and has calm waters.
-Sheltered beaches include Anthony Quinn Bay, Stegna, Agathi, and St. Paul’s Bay in Lindos.
+The east coast of Rhodes is sheltered from the wind and generally has calm waters.
+Well-protected beaches include Anthony Quinn Bay, Stegna, Agathi and St. Paul’s Bay near Lindos.
 The west coast is often windy with high waves.
-However, when strong meltemi winds (from the northwest) blow in summer, the east coast remains calm.
+When the meltemi (a strong northwesterly wind) blows in summer, the east coast remains calm.

 Are there any good Rhodes hotels right on the beach?

-Which beaches on Rhodes are also open in the off-season?
+Which beaches on Rhodes are accessible in the off-season?

 All beaches on Rhodes are accessible year-round.
-However, in the off-season, the beach bars on Rhodes are often closed and there are no sun loungers available.
-The quiet beaches on Rhodes that are open year-round include Agios Georgios, Red Sand Beaches, and Afandou Beach.
-You should bring your own equipment here.
+In the off-season, however, beach bars are often closed and sun loungers are not available.
+Year-round quiet beaches include Agios Georgios, the Red Sand Beaches and Afandou Beach – bring your own equipment.

 Bookmark this post on Pinterest!